 The doctrine applies even though the calls contained in the metes and bounds description extend only to the edge of the road.
 Cox v.
 Campbell, 143 S.W.2d 361 (Tex.
-1940) (applies the general rule, which the Supreme Court had previously affirmed as to highways and streams, to a railroad right of way).
+1940).
 Conveyances with phrases such as "save and except" or "not including the road" are not sufficient to overcome the presumption.
 Reagan v.
 Marathon Oil Co., 50 S.W.3d 70 (Tex.
 App.-Waco 2001, no pet.).
 Under the strip-and-gore doctrine, a conveyance of a tract adjoining multiple, adjacent road easements will convey to the center of the easements in the same manner as if they constituted a single easement.
 Haines v.
 McLean, 276 S.W.2d 777 (Tex.
 1955).
 The doctrine extends to a small tract, even though not a "strip," where the tract is of no further benefit to the grantor.
 Alkas v.
 United Savings Ass'n, 672 S.W.2d 852 (Tex.
-App.-Corpus Christi 1984, writ ref'd n.r.e.).
+App.-Corpus Christi 1984, writ refd n.r.e.).
 A reservation of minerals in the streets of a platted subdivision noted in a developer's dedication plat will not overcome the presumption that the developer's subsequent deed of a lot joining the street conveyed the minerals to the center of the street.
 Lackner v.
 Bybee, 159 S.W.2d 215 (Tex.
-Civ.
-App.-Galveston 1942, writ ref'd w.o.m.).
+App.-Galveston 1942, writ refd w.o.m.).

-The doctrine may also apply to governmental entities.
+The doctrine may also apply to governmental entities, at least where the road strip is not used or held for use by the public.
 Joslin v.
 State, 146 S.W.2d 208 (Tex.
-Civ.
-App.-Austin 1940, writ ref'd) (general rule, that adjacent owners own minerals to the center of road easements, applies to patents).
+App.- Austin 1940, writ ref'd) (the general rule that adjacent owners hold title to minerals to the center of road easements applies to patents).
 But see Town of Refugio v.
 Strauch, 29 S.W.2d 1041 (Tex.
 Comm'n App.
-1930, judgm't adopted) (title to minerals under streets described in a land grant in what were Mexican town lots, such as located in Gonzales, Refugio, Bastrop, Liberty, and Victoria, were vested in the town and not in the lot owners fronting the streets; the term "streets" does not apply in its usual sense where the "street" is not in existence at the time of the conveyance of the property in question) and Mitchell v.
+1930, judgm't adopted) (title to minerals under streets described in a municipality's subdivision of its Mexican land grant, although not in use as such when the town conveyed the abutting land to individual purchasers, were vested in the town and not in the lot owners fronting the streets) and Mitchell v.
 Bass, 33 Tex.
-259 (1870)(applying civil law and rejecting strip-and-gore doctrine where the land at issue had been granted by the Mexican government).
+259 (1870) (applying civil law and rejecting strip-and-gore doctrine where the land at issue had been granted by the Mexican government).